Life's too short

 By Anna Black 24 Aug, 2020

 I changed careers back in 2012.
 After fourteen years in the mining industry - including several feeling wholly dissatisfied - I figured out that I wanted to support professionals to discover more fulfilling careers.
 I resigned from my job and studied for 18 months to get my second Masters degree, this time in Career Development, and I've worked in the careers field ever since.
 There's a range of titles used in our field; "Career Development Practitioner,” (the formal term used really only by career professionals themselves) Career Consultant, Career Coach and several more.
 For several years I've called myself a Career Coach because that's what I thought people would expect.
 Athletes have coaches, business owners have coaches, CEOs have coaches... it seemed like the most relatable term to use.
 But the truth is, I'm a Career Counsellor.
 Full stop.
 So what's the difference between a Career Coach and a Career Counsellor anyway?
 And why the big deal?
 Well, if you’re ever looking for support in your career, it's important to know.
 You want to make sure you have the right person on your side.
 And while I'm here, I'll clarify the valuable roles that mentors and sponsors can play in your career too.
 A Career Coach helps you get what you want in your career.
 They help you get clear on specific goals, map out what you need to do to achieve them, and then hold you accountable for doing the work to be successful.
 A Mentor is different.
 They also help you get what you want in your career, acting as a coach but also as a teacher and connector.
 They bring relevant knowledge, skills, experience and networks into the mix to help you be successful.
 A Sponsor , you guessed it, helps you get what you want in your career.
 They put your name forward for opportunities and vouch for you to help you secure the role you want, often a promotion.
 All of these people can help you get what you want.
 And they're all worth their weight in gold.
 On one condition... that you actually know what you want!
 If you’re unsure about which career you want, then a Career Counsellor is the one person that can actually help you.
 Until you know the position you want a Career Coach can't help you market yourself, a Mentor can't teach you what you need to know and a Sponsor can't help you secure that next role.
 So unless you’re crystal clear on the role you're aspiring to, start with the foundation of exploring what you want.
 And if you're wondering how to do this strategically, ask a Career Counsellor like me!
-Anna Black is a Career Counsellor and ex-Geophysicist.
-She spent 14 years in the corporate mining world before completing a Master of Career Development, earning her stripes in the university environment then building her private practice.
-She now guides other mid-career professionals through the process of self-discovery to find a career which makes them happy.
-Anna offers a free call to professionals who would like to learn more about her process.
-She also has a free online webinar, "How to discover, with 100% confidence, the best career for you".
-Register here for the webinar or email anna@strategiccc.com.au for more information.
+Anna is a Career Counsellor, Program Creator and ex-Geophysicist.
+She spent 14 years in the corporate mining world before doing a U-turn towards the work she finds most meaningful.
+After completing a Master of Career Development, earning her stripes in the university environment, she built her private practice.
+Now Anna now guides other mid-career professionals through the process of self-discovery to find a career which lights them up.
+She offers a free Zoom call to help professionals who are feeling stuck and confused about their career path to take the next step.
+She also has a free online webinar where you can learn more about her process and client stories, "How to discover, with 100% confidence, the best career for you".
+Or you’re welcome to email me Anna _ anna@strategiccc.com.au _ for more information.

 Show More